Formulation & R&D

 How much does supplement formulation cost?

 Private label selection is often free (built into manufacturing costs).
 Basic custom formulation runs $2,500-10,000.
 Complex formulations with stability studies cost $10,000-50,000.
-Clinical formulation with bioavailability optimization can exceed $100,000.
+Clinical formulation with bioavailability improvement can exceed $100,000.
 Costs vary dramatically by complexity and ingredient novelty.

 Related Categories